-Each trustee will bring to the board certain strengths, skills, talents and personal experience that uniquely serve the library.
-A well-balanced board can bring in less-experienced members who provide new viewpoints and who learn while serving.
-Expert knowledge in a professional or technical discipline, for example, is valuable for specific undertakings.
+Each trustee brings to the board certain strengths, skills, talents, and personal experience that uniquely serve the library.
+A well-balanced board can bring in lessexperienced members who provide new viewpoints and who learn while serving.
+Expert knowledge in a professional or technical discipline is valuable for specific undertakings.
 Some boards rely almost entirely on their members for advice in such fields as construction, law, or finance.
-Conversely, other boards make extensive use of consultants, advisory boards, or volunteers for information.
+Other boards make extensive use of consultants, advisory boards, or volunteers for this information.

-The board as a whole should represent a broad spectrum of community interests, occupations, and areas.
-A board consisting of diverse viewpoints assures that the library will serve the total community.
-The competence necessary to fulfill all board responsibilities should be present in the composition of the board as a whole.
+The board as a unit should represent a broad spectrum of community interests, occupations, and areas.
+Diverse viewpoints assure that the library will serve the total community.
+The competence necessary to fulfill all board responsibilities should be present in its composition.